mcustiel/php-simple-config/README.md

 The component can read and write these configuration formats.

-Also, it allows the developer to cache the configurations to increase the performance when accessing to it.
-Currently just one configuration cacher is supported: **PHP file**.
-This cacher saves the parsed configuration in a .php file as a PHP array.
+Also, it allows the developer to cache the configurations to increase the performance when accessing to it, this is made through mcustiel/php-simple-cache library.

 Installation
 ------------